kennethchow/rnaseq-xeno-snakemake/README.md

 <!-- BENCHMARKS -->
 ## Benchmarks

-The pipeline was tested on a simulated dataset containing an even 50 50 split of mouse and human DNA containing x reads.
+The pipeline was tested on a simulated dataset containing an even 50 50 split of mouse and human DNA containing 93361723 reads.
 Total run time for the sample dataset was 1 hour and 21 minutes given 16 cores on a modern HPC workstation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>